Charles1104/8fit/README.md

 ### Results

 A gridsearch on different hyper-parameters was applied for each of the model in order to consider various hyper-parameters and select the ones that outcome the best accuracy.
 Basically, all hyper-parameters combinations gave the same accuracy.
 The logistic model outperformed the random forest model by 4% for a final accuracy of 70%.
 It is worth noting that 70% of the customer have a 0 value so predicting every customer with 0 would lead to the same accuracy result.
 Therefore a better metric is the F score that takes into account both false negatives and false positives.

+An important step (not done) to check overfitting would be to compare the predictions on the training and the test set.
+A high difference would suggest overfitting of the model on training set.

+Regarding the accuracy of the model, a ROC curve could be drawn and the AUC (area under the curve) would give more sense as it is also a metric that considers false positive and true positive rate.

 ### Next steps